CFC and SF6

 Bottles and caps will be provided by the Tritium laboratory upon request if the client pays for shipping.

-The caps must be lined with aluminum foil.
-This is the key to this method.
-The caps themselves can be plastic or metal, but either material must contain and aluminum foil liner.
+The best caps to use are lined with pulp-aluminum foil.
+The caps themselves can be plastic or metal.
 Do not use the cap if the foil liner is dented or scratched.
-Metal caps with aluminum foil liners can be obtained from SKS Bottle and Packaging, Inc. (Part number 6021-05, bag of 144 caps).
+Caps with pulp-aluminum foil liners can be obtained the same sources that offer bottles.

 Filling procedure

 The bottles and caps should be THOROUGHLY rinsed with the water to be sampled.
 The bottles are filled and capped underwater in a beaker.
-Refrigeration-grade copper, polyethylene, polypropylene, viton or polyurethane pump tubing is required.
-Soft flexible tubing, such as tygon tubing will almost certainly contaminate the sample.
-The filling procedure is carried out within a two to four liter beaker.
-A plastic beaker or bucket is fine.
-Fill a minimum of 3 bottles per sample.
+The filling procedure is carried out within an over flow container.
+A two to four liter beaker or bucket is fine.
+Fill 3 bottles per sample.

 The procedure is shown below and is as follows (refer to the figure below):

-1. After the well has been purged, place the bottle in the beaker and then insert the end of the tubing from the pump all the way into the bottom of the bottle.
+1. After the well has been purged, place the bottle in the overfloe container and then insert the end of the tubing from the pump all the way into the bottom of the bottle.
 Also place all the caps (2 or more) in the beaker.

 2. Fill the bottle as shown with water until it overflows.

-3. Continue to overflow the bottle until the beaker also overflows.
-Allow at least 2 liters of water to flow through the bottle and out of the beaker.
+3. Continue to overflow the bottle until the conainer also overflows.
+Allow 2 liters of water to flow through the bottle and out of the beaker if that much water is available.

 4. Select a cap from the bottom of the beaker and tap it under water to dislodge air bubbles.
 Remove the pump tube from the bottle and cap the bottle TIGHTLY underwater without allowing the water in the bottle to come in contact with air.
 Flushing the bottle with more water is far better than with less water.

-5. Remove the bottle from the beaker and dry the bottle.
+5. Remove the bottle from the beaker and dry it.

 6. Invert the bottle, tap it and check it for air bubbles.
 If there are bubbles, repeat the procedure from step 2 above.
 If it is necessary to refill the bottle, you must use a new cap.